This post contains affiliate links for products, it does not cost you anything extra to use my links! Find out more here.

 Accessories included: Camera Cover R-F-4, Strap EM-200DB, Battery Charger LC-E12, Battery Pack LP-E12, Power Cable.

-Pros of the Canon EOS M50
+The cost of the Canon EOS M50 Camera

 Photo quality and colour: for what’s still considered a fairly budget camera in the photography world, the quality is incredible.
 It’s the only camera I tried in John Lewis that didn’t have a yellowy tinge to the photo (which is what I didn’t love about the Olympus).